 The site was first revamped as The Flâneur’s Arcade to move away from the hermeticism inspired by Borges, to the more meandering, open-ended stance of the Baudelairean urban flâneur.
 The format was streamlined to encourage more writing and reading.

-A couple of years later, I was posting more and more photography than text, starting with Car Trouble, a photo of a Muslim woman in hijab, waiting by the roadside as her two male companions cross the busy highway for help.
-This was taken from a hotel window in Tucson, AZ, and I thought exemplified good flâneur photography.
+A couple of years later, I was posting more photography than text, starting with an iPhone snapshot taken from a hotel window in Tucson, Arizona that I thought exemplified good flâneur photography.
 This was how the site eventually became more of a photoblog.
-The page on flânarie explains its photographic ethic and aesthetic.
+Here I elaborate on this emerging project, its photographic ethic and aesthetic.

 The site is once again revamped, fortuitously, on the day of a solar eclipse.
-Eclipses, after all, are occasions of pandemonia and hullabaloos.
+Eclipses, after all, are occasions of tumult, of pandemonia and hullabaloos.
 To keep things even and consistent, I removed (or kept private) all the more text-based posts, and further on retain this site exclusively for photoblogging.
 What has been omitted, however, will hopefully resurface in a somewhat different form on a new site called The Pointed Nib, which indeed will be for such musings.

 Hence, The Flâneur’s Arcade will truly be an arcade, that is, a gallery of visual bric-à-brac from one who saunters in the world.

 The Flâneur’s Arcade is licensed under a